-If you find the upper back/trapezius are sadly lacking in comparison, choosing the right exercise and resistance and connecting to these movements, visualizing and feeling each exercise movement, will be responsible for taking your upper back size and development to the next level.
+If you find the upper back/trapezius are sadly lacking in comparison, choose the right exercises, resistance and connect with these movements will take your upper back development to the next level.

-Because: you cannot see this muscle group, make an effort to consciously feel each movement, increase the resistance and intensity as new strength levels prevail: is how this large muscle group should to be approached.
+Make an effort to consciously feel each movement, while increasing resistance and intensity as new strength levels prevail: is how this large muscle group should to be approached.

-Work hard at the exercises, but… work even harder at feeling and form.
+Work hard at the exercises and even harder at the feel of movement and form.